Slicer/Slicer/Docs/user_guide/extensions_manager.md

 - Extensions manager does not have network access
   - Recommended action: Make sure you have internet access.
 Check your system proxy settings (Slicer uses these system proxy settings by default) and/or set proxy server information in environment variables `http_proxy` and `https_proxy` ([more information](https://doc.qt.io/qt-5/qnetworkproxyfactory.html#systemProxyForQuery)).
 On Windows, it may be necessary to re-apply the proxy settings by disabling and re-enabling "Automatically detect settings".
   - Alternative solution: download extension package using a web browser (possibly on a different computer) and install the extension manually.
 See instructions [here](#install-extensions-without-network-connection).
+- On macOS: on some older macbooks, the extension manager window appears very bright, washed out (more information is in [this issue](https://github.com/Slicer/Slicer/issues/5118))
+  - Recommended action: setting the operating system to dark mode fixed the issue for several users.

 ### Extension is not found for current Slicer version